CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Open-Shortest-Path-First-OSPF.md

 {{%notice warning%}}

-If there is a `network <network number>/<mask> area <area ID>` command present in the FRRouting configuration, the `ip ospf area <area ID>` command is rejected with the error “Please remove network command first.”
-This prevents you from configuring other areas on some of the unnumbered interfaces.
+If there is a `network <network number>/<mask> area <area ID>` command present in the FRRouting configuration, the `ip ospf area <area ID>` command is rejected with the error "Please remove network command first. " This prevents you from configuring other areas on some of the unnumbered interfaces.
 You can use either the `network area` command or the `ospf area` command in the configuration, but not both.

 {{%/notice%}}